Theis Attaway Park, a Small Nature Center in Tomball, TX

 “Special wildlife islands have been created in the pond to provide a home for migrating birds.
 By keeping much of the existing woods intact, small mammals such as squirrels, rabbits and foxes may be seen.
 This also keeps intact existing bird habitats.”

-The day we happened to visit this nature center there were no migrating birds to be seen.
+We did not see any migrating birds on the day of our visit.
 The observation viewing platform is about the size of the playhouse my Dad built when I was a child.
 Window-like openings offer different views of this small park.

 Near the amphitheater is a grassy area perfect for picnics.
-It is just beyond the hill and to the right of the restrooms in that log cabin-like structure in the photo above.
+It is just beyond the hill and to the right of the restrooms in that log cabin-like structure in the photo below.

-The dedication plaque on this well structure reads as follows:
+The dedication plaque on this well reads as follows: